Latest telecoms and pay TV complaints figures revealed

 This is Ofcom’s seventh quarterly report, which aims to help consumers make informed decisions when considering a new service or provider and also to incentivise operators to improve their performance.

-Overall, complaints levels are much lower for pay TV and ‘pay-as-you-go’ mobile telephone services than for broadband services, landline telephone and ‘pay monthly’ mobile telephone services.
+Overall, complaints levels are much lower for pay TV and ‘pay-as-you-go’ mobile telephone services than for broadband services and landline telephone services.

 Landline telephone services